-Chairm an & CEO Board/Group Secretary Committee Committee Members Key Responsibilities : EXECUTIVE COMMITTEE Chairman Kuok Khoon Hong Member Pua Seck Guan General manageme Monitoring Group p Business developm CAPITAL APPROVAL COMMITTEE Members • Kuok Khoon Hong • Pua Seck Guan • Ho Kiam Kong • Matthew John Morgenroth undertaken by the • Ensure funds inves ve capital expenditure for projects to be Group ted realize their best return (Internal Ra on Investments) for the Group AUDIT COMMITTEE Chairman Tay Kah Chye Members • Kwah Thiam Hock • Yeo Teng Yang responsibilities Oversees financial management syste in discharging its statutory and other reporting, internal control and ris ms, internal and external audit process ansactions, IT and whistleblowing matter RISK MANAGEMENT COMMITTEE Chairman Yeo Teng Yang Members • Kuok Khoon Hong • Tay Kah Chye framework includin Review and recomi Determines risk tole sk management policies/ guideline g environmental sustainability issues mend risk limits erance level for the Group compliance with risk policies EXECUTIVE RISK COMMITTEE Members • Kuok Khoon Hong • Pua Seck Guan • Ho Kiam Kong • Thomas Lim Kim Guan management syster • Review trade position ons and limits of forward purchase and sa gement oversight on market risk exposure NOMINATING COMMITTEE Chairman Kwah Thiam Hock Members • Kuok Khoon Hong • Tay Kah Chye • Yeo Teng Yang retirement of Direct Review the indeper Review succession Review and rebenchmarks for rewillmar, relative to i ndence of Directors I plans for the Board and Management commend appropriate performance monitoring the share performance of ts peers in the same industry ents of the effectiveness of Board, Boar REMUNERATION COMMITTEE Chairman Kwah Thiam Hock Members • Yeo Teng Yang • Tay Kah Chye the Board and seniStudy market trend employees and det imend a framework of remuneration for or management ds relating to incentives in remunerating termine performance measures criteria ne Company's share options scheme SHARE PURCHASE COMMITTEE Chairman Kuok Khoon Hong Member Pua Seck Guan ms and all matters for effecting sha of on-market purchase(s) or off-mark
+Board o of Directors Board/Group Secretary Chairr nan & CEO Committee Committee Members Key Responsibili ties EXECUTIVE COMMITTEE Chairman Kuok Khoon Hong Member Pua Seck Guan Monitoring Gro gement and operational matters oup performance opment of the Group APITAL APPROVAL COMMITTEE Members • Kuok Khoon Hong • Pua Seck Guan • Ho Kiam Kong • Matthew John Morgenroth be undertakenEnsure funds ir prove capital expenditure for projects by the Group nvested realize their best return (Interr / Return on Investments) for the Grou UDIT COMMITTEE Chairman Tay Kah Chye Members • Kwah Thiam Hock • Yeo Teng Yang responsibilitiesOversees finar management sy ard in discharging its statutory and oth incial reporting, internal control and r ystems, internal and external audit proce son transactions, IT and whistleblowi RISK MANAGEMENT COMMITTEE Chairman Yeo Teng Yang Members • Kuok Khoon Hong • Tay Kah Chye framework inclReview and redDetermines rist l risk management policies/ guideline luding environmental sustainability issu commend risk limits k tolerance level for the Group non-compliance with risk policies EXECUTIVE RISK COMMITTEE Members • Kuok Khoon Hong • Pua Seck Guan • Ho Kiam Kong • Thomas Lim Kim Guan management sReview trade p and saleProvides risk r improves overall effectiveness of r system positions and limits of forward purcha management oversight on market r commodities and currencies NOMINATING COMMITTEE Chairman Kwah Thiam Hock Members • Kuok Khoon Hong • Tay Kah Chye • Yeo Teng Yang retirement of E Review the ind Review success Review and re benchmarks fo Wilmar, relative Conduct asses and appointments, re-appointments a Directors lependence of Directors sion plans for the Board and Manageme ecommend appropriate performance or monitoring the share performance e to its peers in the same industry ssments of the effectiveness of Boa ttees and Directors REMUNERATION COMMITTEE Chairman Kwah Thiam Hock Members • Yeo Teng Yang • Tay Kah Chye for the Board a • Study market tre employees and commend a framework of remunerati and senior management ends relating to incentives in remunerati determine performance measures crite of the Company's share options scher SHARE PURCHASE COMMITTEE Chairman Kuok Khoon Hong Member Pua Seck Guan terms and all matters for effecting sha y of on-market purchase(s) or off-mar

 Wilmar International Limited (the "Company" or "Wilmar" and together with its subsidiaries, the "Group") continually seeks to uphold a high standard of corporate governance to safeguard the interests of all its stakeholders.
-This report outlines the corporate governance practices adopted by the Company with specific reference to the Singapore Code of Corporate Governance 2012 (the "Code").
-The Company has complied with most principles and guidelines of the Code.
-In so far as the guidelines on diversity and setting a maximum limit on listed board appointments for its Directors, the rationale for varying from these guidelines is set out in this report.
+This report sets out the Company's corporate governance practices and activities in 2018, with specific reference to the guidelines of the Singapore Code of Corporate Governance 2012 (the "Code").
+The Company has complied in all material aspects with most principles and guidelines of the Code.
+In so far as the guidelines on board diversity and setting a maximum limit on listed board appointments for its Directors, the rationale for varying from these guidelines is set out in this report.